frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/README.md

 # Creating a custom theme

-> *__[TO DO]__ add an introduction to this section.*
+In this first section we will:

-- Start a Frontity Project
+- Create a Frontity Project

-    *This step will show the use of `npx frontity create` and a brief explanation of the structure*

-- Create a custom theme
+- Create a Theme Package

-    *This step will show how to create a package (theme) and a brief explanation of the structure of a package*

 - Modify the `<Root>` component
 - Connect the `<Root>` component to the state

-    *This step will explain `connect` and how it's used to pass the Frontity state to the React components via props*